fangq/brain2mesh/README.md

 In a near future release, scripts will be made available to accomodate the combination of segmented surface meshes such as the ones produced in FreeSurfer and BrainSuite as part of the input data.

+Another function `brain1020` provides an automated interface to compute head landmarks (10-20/10-5 systems or user-customizable divisions).
+Users can either interactively select 5 initial landmarks (nasion, inion, left and right ear-lobes, i.e. LPA/RPA, and vertex, i.e. CZ), the function automatically computes all brain landmarks on the scalp surface using user-specified density.

-Your acknowledgement of brain2mesh in your publications or presentations would be greatly appreciated by the authors of this toolbox.
+Your acknowledgement of Brain2Mesh in your publications or presentations would be greatly appreciated by the authors of this toolbox.
 The citation information can be found in the Introduction section.